kshedden/case_studies/methods/survival.md

 ## Estimating marginal hazard functions

-The cumulative survival function is easier to estimate than the hazard function, but is more difficult to interpret.
+The cumulative hazard function is easier to estimate than the hazard function, but is more difficult to interpret.
 The most basic non-parametric estimate of the cumulative hazard function under right censoring with no truncation is the *Nelson-Aalen* estimator